Scholarly Work · Citations & Lectures

 Evans, Karla N. "Feeling Muslim: Prolegomena to the Study of American Female Converts to Islam."
 MA thesis, University of Georgia, 2015. https://getd.libs.uga.edu/pdfs/evans_karla_n_201505_ma.pdf

-If you are using data, quotes, or findings from this study in your own research, please cite appropriately and consider reaching out — we welcome collaboration and would love to know how this research is being used.
+If you are using data, quotes, or findings from this study in your own research, please cite appropriately and consider reaching out.
+We welcome collaboration and would love to know how this research is being used.

 Additional Publications